SystemsApproach/5G/primer.rst

 transmitted brings a number of impairments, including noise, attenuation, distortion, fading, and interference.
-This challenge is addressed by a combination of coding and modulation, as depicted in :ref:`Figure 2.1 <fig-modulation>`.
+This challenge is addressed by a combination of coding and modulation, as depicted in :numref:`Figure %s <fig-modulation>`.

 .. _fig-modulation:
 .. figure:: figures/Slide09.png
     :width: 500px
     :align: center

-    Figure 2.1: The role of coding and modulation in mobile communication.
+    The role of coding and modulation in mobile communication.

 At its core, coding inserts extra bits into the data to help recover from all the environmental factors that interfere with signal